wasp-lang/wasp/web/docs/language/features.md

 }
 ```

 In this example, you do _not_ need to invoke anything in JavaScript.
-You can imagine `foo({ "job": "args" })` getting automatically scheduled and invoked for you every hour.
+You can imagine `foo({ data: { "job": "args" } })` getting automatically scheduled and invoked for you every hour.

+**Note**: pg-boss wraps job arguments into a larger object and exposes it under the property `data`.

 ### Fully specified example
 Additionally, both `perform` and `schedule` accept `executorOptions`, which we pass directly to the named job executor when you submit jobs.
 In this example, the scheduled job will have a `retryLimit` set to 0, as `schedule` overrides any similar property from `perform`.